 If you do not wish to use a migration plugin–such as if your site is larger than the supported size or you’ve already exported your site from your previous host–you can manually import that site into Website Pro.
-Please note that if you need the current Website Pro site to stay active, you may wish to import your site on your staging environment.
+Please note that if you need the current Website Pro site to stay active, you may wish to import your site to your staging environment.

 Step 1: Back up your current website’s files

 This can be done via a backup plugin such as All-in-one Migration, or via an FTP program connected to your host.
 You will also need to export your current WordPress database.
 This is usually done via phpMyAdmin if you have access to it through your host by clicking the Database Name > Export > Go.

 Most backups will be downloaded as a zipped file containing your site’s files and database information.
 In order to use this, you’ll need to extract that file to access the files.
 Depending on the type of file, you may need to use a program like WinRAR.

 Step 3: Import your database to Website Pro.

 - From Website Pro, open Advanced Tools > PHPMyAdmin.